Audi A1 South Africa customization guide: Black Edition, options & colours

 The Price of Individuality

-Here’s where we do the maths that makes accountants cry.
+Here’s where the maths makes accountants cry.

 Black Edition base: R585,950